-Alton Towers Scarefest is spooking people on October 6, 7, 13, 14, 19th and November 2nd.
-There’s a range of Halloween-themed activities during the day and you can board your favourite rides after dark in two Scare Zones.
+Alton Towers annual Scarefest offers a range of Halloween-themed activities during the day and you can board your favourite rides after dark too!

-For an additional ticket, over 15s can get lost in three terrifying and multi-award winning Scare Mazes.
+For an additional ticket, over 15s can get lost in the Scare Mazes.
 For younger trick-or-treaters they can join Franklyn, Skelvin, Patch, Phil and Gretyl the Witch in the Halloween Playland.
 Young families can also enjoy the CBeebies Monster Ball, meet ghostly pirates as well as ride over 20 attractions at dusk.

 Thorpe Park Fright Nights

-Not to be overshadowed, Thorpe Park is offering Fright Nights again this year from October 5th–31st.
-There’s new live action experiences for 2018 with AMC’s The Walking Dead and plenty of old favourites return.
+Not to be overshadowed, Thorpe Park offers Fright Nights with terrifying live action horror experiences and plenty of old favourites.
 Other live action movie-themed Scare Mazes return including Saw Alive, Big Top and Containment, an experience in which groups of ten get locked in four haunt rooms tasked with breaking the codes to get out.

 If you’re a screamer and you’d rather not be heard, you can also book a special VIP ticket to visit a maze alone when no one will hear you scream.
-The fright night attractions are described as intense and not recommended for anyone under 13.
 All that and the usual thrilling rides in the dark including the Swarm, the UK’s first winged rollercoaster, SAW – The Ride’s 100ft ‘beyond vertical’ drop and Stealth, one of Europe’s fastest and tallest rollercoasters.

 You May Also Enjoy Top 40 Family Friendly Theme Parks in USA, UK and Europe